 Most people do not even come close to maintaining a diet of for optimal eye health.
 If we did consume more appropriate foods for eye health, like fruits and vegetables, this consumption will often not meet the required daily levels.
 For this reason, eye vitamin supplements and a good diet can become an important part of providing our eyes the nutrients they need for the best possible health.
 According to the American Optometric Association, data from the National Center for Health statistics estimates that 90% of the U.S. population 4 years and older have some form of vision dysfunction.
 These vision problems range from bags under the eyes to blurred vision, cataracts, color blindness, conjunctivitis, glaucoma, loss of vision, dry eyes, floaters, macular degeneration, diabetic retinopathy, nearsightedness and far sightedness.
-This part of our ophthalmology website is dedicated to eye health and nutrition.

 What are some things you can do to maintain eye health?